iam4722202468/GuelphScheduler2/README.md

 ## Deployment

+Run `python3 webserver/schools/Guelph/getClasses.py` to populate the course database.
+This will take a few minutes to complete.

 Run `npm run start` to start the project.
 This will by default start the server on port 3000.
 This can be configued in `app.js`

 ## Built With